 The two existing locations on Dong Khoi and Le Loi are centrally located and housed in charming French historical buildings.
 Being the history geek that I am, it’s always fun to be immersed in a place that values the history of the city.
 At pretty much all hours, the atmosphere is alive and buzzing with activity.
 The space is impeccably clean and well-maintained.

-While the food and value have become a bit lackluster recently, L’Usine’s consistency and environment have me coming back whenever friends or family are in town.
+L’Usine’s consistency and environment have me coming back whenever friends or family are in town.

 Tips for a Great Experience